Massless limit of massive self-interacting vector fields: Summary and Discussion

 \acknowledgments We thank Suvankar Dutta, Karan Farnandes, Akshay Kumar, Arpita Mitra and Arnab Rudra for useful discussions on the project.
+We also thank Dr. Anamaria Hell and the reviewer for their useful comments on the first version of the manuscript.
 NB would like to acknowledge the hospitality of ICTP during the final stage of the work.
 The work of NB is supported by SERB POWER fellowship SPG/2022/000370 and we thank people of India for their generous support to the advancement of basic sciences.\\